Justin01Wu/webUI/src/main/webapp/ts/README.md

 	calculate_discount(1000)
 	calculate_discount(1000,0.30)
 ```
-+ Typescript doesnt allow for the name-choosing of given parameters based on their type (without explicitly writing the type check yourself)
++ Overload: Typescript doesnt allow for the name-choosing of given parameters based on their type (without explicitly writing the type check yourself)
 + TS used multiple types parameters to replace overload, which is weak
 ```typescript
 	function calculate_discount(price:number|string) {